dhuss42/ft_irc/progress_maustel.md

     -> yes it works, it gets translated as "Capabilities supported:"

-[x] at registration phase: MODE <nickname> +i -> at nickname the first letter isnt included
+[x] at registration phase: MODE <nickname> +i -> at nickname the first letter isnt included [x] at registration phase: MODE <nickname> +i -> at nickname the first letter isnt included

 [x] (???) my parser does not keep the conenction to server, why??
     - David solved it! in handlePass: this->_registered = true

+[x] how to avoid git conflicts? -> https://stackoverflow.com/questions/70153247/branching-strategy-to-avoid-conflicts-on-two-branches
 [x] how to avoid git conflicts? -> https://stackoverflow.com/questions/70153247/branching-strategy-to-avoid-conflicts-on-two-branches

 //First, before starting the work, make sure you're starting from an up to date main branch like this: